Battle of Myeongnyang: Background

 Due to Japanese intrigue taking advantage of the fractious politics of the Joseon Dynasty court, Admiral Yi Sun-sin had previously been impeached and almost put to death.
 He was instead tortured and demoted to the rank of a common soldier.
 Yi's rival, Admiral Wŏn Kyun, took command of the Joseon fleet, which under Yi's careful management had grown from 63 heavy warships to 166.

 Wŏn Kyun was an incompetent naval commander who immediately began squandering the Joseon navy's strength through ill-conceived maneuvers against the Japanese naval base at Busan.
-In the Battle of Chilchonryang, the Japanese navy, with Tōdō Takatora in overall command, outmaneuvered the Joseon navy and virtually wiped it out.
+In the Battle of Chilcheollyang, the Japanese navy, with Tōdō Takatora in overall command, outmaneuvered the Joseon navy and virtually wiped it out.
 Soon afterwards, the Japanese reinforced their garrisons in Busan and various forts on the southern coast of Korea, and began the second invasion.

 With the Joseon navy taken out of the scene, the Japanese believed that they now had free access to the Yellow Sea and could resupply their troops through this sea route as they advanced northward.
 Five years earlier, in the 1592 campaigns, Admiral Yi prevented the Japanese from resupplying their troops in this manner and kept their ships holed up at their main bases in Busan harbor.

 During the second invasion, the Japanese laid siege and captured the city of Namwon in September 26 as well as fought the Ming Chinese army to a standstill in Jiksan on September 7.
 The Japanese army then awaited supplies and reinforcements from their navy, who would need to enter the Yellow Sea to reach the western coast of Korea.
 The army, thus supported by their navy, planned to make a major push to recapture Hanyang (modern Seoul).